Service Areas Strategy

 San Francisco YouthWorks

-The San Francisco YouthWorks (SFYW) is a citywide year-round program that teaches 11th and 12th graders crucial job skills while sparking their interest in public service careers.
-The program provides work based learning opportunities for participants by placing them in an internship with a career mentor at a San Francisco City government department.
-Additionally the program provides training of both participants and career mentors, ongoing monitoring of placements and support to ensure that youth are developing career-related knowledge and skills.
+The San Francisco YouthWorks (SFYW) program is a citywide year-round program that teaches 11th and 12th graders crucial job skills while sparking their interest in public service careers.
+The program provides work based learning opportunities for participants at a San Francisco City government department, job readiness training and support to ensure that youth are developing career-related knowledge and skills.

 DCYF allocated $1,720,000 in annual funding to one program at one agency for the San Francisco YouthWorks (SFYW) Strategy.